Czapsky001/Czapsky001/README.md

 🌱 Venturing into the realm of Technical Content Writing.

-⚡ When not coding, you'll find me tackling challenges on codewars and delving into tech books, especially those focused on algorithms and data structures.
+⚡ When I'm not coding, I like watching football matches, I love playing and meeting friends.
+I often do tasks on Codewars in my free time

 📫 Connect with me on LinkedIn! https://www.linkedin.com/in/szymon-czap-b877772aa/